Ex-Facebook employee says network hurts kids, fuels division

 Because of the drive for user engagement, Haugen testified, “Facebook knows that they are leading young users to anorexia content. ...
 It’s just like cigarettes.
 Teenagers don’t have any self-regulation.
 We need to protect the kids.”

-Haugen has come forward with a wide-ranging condemnation of Facebook, buttressed with tens of thousands of pages of internal research documents she secretly copied before leaving her job in the company’s civic integrity unit.
-She also has filed complaints with federal authorities alleging that Facebook’s own research shows that it amplifies hate, misinformation and political unrest, but the company hides what it knows.
+Haugen buttressed her wide-ranging condemnation of Facebook with tens of thousands of pages of internal research documents she secretly copied before leaving her job in the company’s civic integrity unit.
+She also has filed complaints with federal authorities alleging that Facebook’s own research shows that it amplifies hate, misinformation and political unrest, but that the company hides what it knows.

 “The company intentionally hides vital information from the public, from the U.S. government and from governments around the world,” Haugen said.
 “The documents I have provided to Congress prove that Facebook has repeatedly misled the public about what its own research reveals about the safety of children, the efficacy of its artificial intelligence systems and its role in spreading divisive and extreme messages.”